TahroO/SpaceInvader/README.md

 # SpaceInvader
-This is another version of SpaceInvaders in Java.
+This is a version of SpaceInvaders developed in Java.